TonyDoc71/plutus-v2-starter-kit/README.md

 # PlutusV2 Hello World

 This is a bare bones PlutusV2 smart-contract template.
-The goal is to provide the minimum expression of a PlutusV2 project to be used as starting point to build more complex contracts. **Demostrating one of the new features of PlutusV2** ([Reference Scripts](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033)).
+The goal is to provide the minimum expression of a PlutusV2 project to be used as a starting point to build more complex contracts. **Demonstrating one of the new features of PlutusV2**, [Reference Scripts](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0033), which allow for more efficient transaction validation by referencing scripts on-chain.

 ## Manual Installation of Dependencies

+Before diving into the smart contract, ensure you have the necessary dependencies installed.
+Here's a guide on how to manually install the required Cardano and Haskell dependencies:

 ### Cardano Haskell Dependencies

-1. Clone the `libsodium` repository and build it:
+1. **Libsodium** - a modern, easy-to-use software library for encryption, decryption, signatures, password hashing, and more.

 ```sh
 git clone https://github.com/input-output-hk/libsodium
 cd libsodium